Literal92/codemods/README.md

+### Angular Material Imports Codemod
+This project provides a codemod script to update Angular Material imports to their new module paths, suitable for Angular v9 and beyond.
+It leverages jscodeshift to transform the import statements in your codebase.

-## Result
+## Purpose
-After running the codemod, your codebase should have updated import statements that match the Angular v9 module import paths.
+After running the codemod, your codebase should have updated import statements that match the old Angular Material import paths.

-## Example

 ### Before